Kodak S-1 vs YI M1

-Both the S-1 and the M1 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Kodak and YI.
+The M1 is a recent model that features in the current product line-up of YI.
+In contrast, the S-1 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the S-1 from Kodak.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Kodak and YI websites.

 So how do things add up?
 Is the Kodak S-1 better than the YI M1 or vice versa?
 The listing below highlights the relative strengths of the two models.